Bond dimension witnesses and the structure of homogeneous matrix product states: Applications for optimizations over finite dimensional quantum correlations

 Now suppose that, by repeating rows and columns, we enlarge the $n^{th}$-order moment matrix $M$ of the system to an $d^k\times d^k$ matrix $\bar{M}$ such that $\bra{\vec{i}}\bar{M}\ket{\vec{j}}=M_{u_{\vec{i}},v_{\vec{j}}}$, with $\ket{\vec{i}}=\ket{i_1}...\ket{i_n}$ and similarly for $\ket{\vec{j}}$.
 The `enhanced' moment matrix $\bar{M}$ can then be written as

-This is just the transpose of a conic combination of MPS of bond dimension $D$; much like eq. (\ref{TI_MPS}), but without the condition $\sum_i A^\dagger_i \sigma A_i=\sigma$.
-As such, its support is contained in $\H_{D,n}^{MPS}$; more precisely, in the analog set for MPS with $X_d=\id$ plus any other extra restriction in the variables $X$.
+This is just the transpose of a conic combination of hMPS of bond dimension $D$; much like eq. (\ref{TI_MPS}), but without the condition $\sum_i A^\dagger_i \sigma A_i=\sigma$.
+As such, its support is contained in $\H_{D,n}^{MPS}$; more precisely, in the analog set for hMPS with $X_d=\id$ plus any other extra restriction in the variables $X$.
 Hence $\bar{M}$ can be fully specified by a number of parameters polynomial in $n$.